Hunterek/livejasmin-bash/README.md

 livejasmin-bash lets you archive your favourite models public shows on livejasmin.com

 # Requirements
- - wget to extract parameters from site. and to save/capture the video streams.
+ - wget to extract parameters from site, and to save/capture the video streams.
  - several standard bash functions and/or Linux commands (e.g. find, cat, grep, etc.)

 # Want to support?